canro91/canro91.github.io/_posts/2020-12-10-PrimitiveObsession.md

 These days I was working with Stripe API to take payments.
 And I found a case of primitive obsession.
 Keep reading to learn how to get rid of it.

 **Primitive obsession is when developers choose primitive types (strings, integers, decimals) to represent entities of the business domain.
-To solve this code smell, create classes to model the business entities and to enforce the appropriate business.**
+To solve this code smell, create classes to model the business entities and to enforce the appropriate business rules.**

 ## Using Stripe API

 Stripe API uses units to represent amounts.
 All amounts are multiplied by 100.
 This is 1USD = 100 units.
-Also, you can only use amounts between $0.50 USD and $999,999.99 USD.
+Also, we can only use amounts between $0.50 USD and $999,999.99 USD.
 This isn't the case for all currencies, but let's keep it simple.
 For more information, check [Stripe documentation for currencies](https://stripe.com/docs/currencies#zero-decimal).

 The codebase I was working with used two extension methods on the `decimal` type to convert between amounts and units.
-Those two methods were something like `ToUnits` and `ToAmount`.
+Those two methods were something like `ToUnits()` and `ToAmount()`.

-But, besides variable names, there wasn't anything preventing to use a `decimal` instead of Stripe units.
+But, besides variable names, there wasn't anything preventing me to use a `decimal` instead of Stripe units.
 It was the same `decimal` type for both concepts.
-Anyone could forget to convert things and charge someone's credit card more than expected. _Arggg!_
+Anyone could forget to convert things and charge someone's credit card more than expected.
+Arggg!

 <figure>
 <img src="https://images.unsplash.com/photo-1563013544-824ae1b704d3?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=800&h=400&fit=crop" alt="A case of primitive obsession" />